albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

     }
     ```

-This is typical problem with inheritance where the wrong hierarchy is built and later on very hard to change.
+This is a typical problem with inheritance where the wrong hierarchy is built.
+Such hierarchies may be hard to change at a later stage as other things may be depending on it.

+There are many other examples.
+Cats are pets but not all pets are cats.
+If someone asks for cat, we cannot give them a dog.
+Therefore, when designing such hierarchy, we need to be careful to capture the "*all children are parent*", otherwise we may end up with some flawed design.

-The Java API has some unfortunate instances where the inheritance was not properly implemented.
-The Properties class is a good example of bad in
+The Java API has some unfortunate instances too, where the inheritance was not properly implemented.
+The [`Properties` class](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/util/Properties.html) is a good example of bad inheritance.
+The `Properties` class inherits from the [`Hashtable` class](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/util/Hashtable.html).

-**Pending...**
+[One of the topics discussed later](#inheritance-and-composition) is touches about these problems and propose an alternative approach to inheritance.
+This topic is also covered by [Item 18: Favor composition over inheritance](https://learning.oreilly.com/library/view/effective-java-3rd/9780134686097/ch4.xhtml#lev18) in the [Effective Java](https://learning.oreilly.com/library/view/effective-java-3rd/9780134686097/), where it provides some bad usage of inheritance within the Java API.

 ## Abstraction